-- Listservs maintained for groups of teachers sharing similar interests, and whereby peer discussions take place about what works and what not in the classroom.
+- 1. For assessing teacher practice and viewpoints: - Surveys, including paper-and-pencil surveys and interviews with teachers using the materials being evaluated. - ♦ Observation grids prepared in accordance with the taxonomy and criteria set for teacher practice.
+Evaluators visit classes armed with the grids in which they note their observations about what takes place in the classroom.
+Class visits may sometimes be supplemented or even substituted with video-tapes of class sessions. - ♦ Teaching logs, whereby teachers record regularly and systematically their own activities and comments about their own practice. - ♦ Listservs maintained for groups of teachers sharing similar interests, and whereby peer discussions take place about what works and what not in the classroom.
 Such a tool has many potentials and capabilities including immediate feedback by peers and support staff (including material developers), which helps concerned teachers reconsider matters of interest in a timely manner. - 2.
-For assessing student profiles: - Conceptual surveys, including paper-and-pencil surveys and interviews with concerned students.
+For assessing student profiles: - ♦ Conceptual surveys, including paper-and-pencil surveys and interviews with concerned students.
 Examples of such surveys are discussed in the following section. - Observation grids similar to the ones used for teacher practice and covering all sorts of student activities in the classroom.
-Different grids may be used for different activities and student products. - Student logs, whereby teachers record regularly and systematically what every student and/or groups of students achieve of the respective taxonomy in every teaching unit. - Formal course assessment, including notes and grades on homeworks, exams and all sorts of assignment.
+Different grids may be used for different activities and student products. - ♦ Student logs, whereby teachers record regularly and systematically what every student and/or groups of students achieve of the respective taxonomy in every teaching unit. - Formal course assessment, including notes and grades on homeworks, exams and all sorts of assignment.

 Conceptual surveys administered to students are perhaps the most reliable among all these instruments, especially when these surveys are developed and standardized by outside evaluators, and when they allow quantitative assessment of student achievement.
 Evaluators though need to ensure that such instruments are developed in accordance with a taxonomy that matches the one they are concerned with, and that instruments' criteria match the targeted benchmarks.
 Standardized instruments offer a special advantage.
-Corresponding criteria are set not only intrinsically in terms of the scientific theory the understanding of which is under investigation, but, more importantly, following inferential analysis of actual outcomes obtained outside the context of the curriculum under evaluation.
+Corresponding criteria are set not only intrinsically in terms of the scientific theory the understanding of which is under investigation, but, more importantly, following inferential analysis of actual outcomes obtained elsewhere.
 This would facilitate grading the criteria as mentioned above (say, between basic and critical thresholds) and setting thresholds at objective and realistic levels.

-4. Normative evaluation of the modeling curriculum
+4. Normative evaluation of modeling materials

-Normative evaluation as outlined above was implemented in the development of modeling theory, and particularly in the development of physics curricula for secondary school and college levels within the framework of the theory in question.
-Major aspects of the evaluation process are described in this section so as to illustrate how one can go about conducting such an evaluation in the direction of continuous curriculum regulation.
+Normative evaluation as outlined above was implemented in the development of modeling theory, and particularly in the development of learning materials within the framework of the theory in question.
+Major aspects of the process are described in this section so as to illustrate how one can go about conducting such an evaluation in the direction of continuous curriculum refinement.

-Development of modeling theory practically began in 1981 as part of this author's doctoral dissertation at Arizona State University.
+Development of modeling theory practically began in 1981 as part of this author's doctoral dissertation at Arizona State University (Halloun, 1984).
 The theory was first developed in the context of introductory college physics courses, then it was gradually deployed into secondary school physics courses.
-Now that the theory has been duly corroborated for physics curricula, efforts are under way to deploy it into other disciplines of all educational levels (Halloun, 2004).
+Now that the theory has been duly corroborated for physics curricula, efforts are under way to deploy it into science, technology and mathematics curricula of all educational levels.
 The modeling curriculum in physics was first implemented in limited settings in USA and Lebanon.
-Now, it has become a national curriculum in USA where it was rated an exemplary curriculum by the Department of Education.
-Variants of the modeling curriculum are currently being implemented in many countries around the world.
+Now, it has become a national curriculum in USA where it was rated an exemplary curriculum by the Department of Education for the last couple of years, and the only curriculum of the kind last year.
+The modeling curriculum is currently being implemented to various degrees in about twenty countries around the world.